-Michelle, a lululemon ambassador, began teaching Power Yoga over 10 years ago.
-She incorporates much of the philosophy of Soo Bahk Do into her teachings such as, the importance of breath control & using the exhale for power, balance & endurance.
-She blends Vinyasa & Hatha into a style of Yoga she calls Power Flow & Balance, with much focus on the basics, and offers several variations for each pose, emphasizing complete mind & body presence, while stressing the importance of awareness of one’s own physical limitations.
-Alignment is a huge emphasis as well as the importance of elongating the spine & deep hip opening poses.
+Michelle began teaching power yoga over 15 years ago.
+She incorporates the philosophy of Soo Bahk Do into her teachings such as, the importance using the breath for power, focus & balance.
+She blends vinyasa & hatha into a style of yoga she calls Power Flow & Balance, with much focus on alignment and emphasis on complete mind & body presence, while stressing the importance of awareness of one’s own physical limitations.

-Michelle, 51 is a mother of 3 & enjoys outdoor activities, including rock climbing, hiking, kayaking & paddle boarding.
+Michelle, 53, is a mother of 3 & enjoys outdoor activities, including cliff climbing, hiking, backpacking, kayaking & paddle boarding.
 She is also an up & coming Artist.
-She is most inspired by brilliant colors & depth, as you will notice in backgrounds of the paintings she creates & currently has two of her original pieces displayed in the home of a world famous rock musician.
+She is most inspired by brilliant colors & depth, as you will notice in backgrounds of the abstract paintings she creates, and that will soon be seen on yoga mats & apparel.